Sequestration – Bankruptcy in Scotland

 What are the disadvantages of sequestration?

-• By entering sequestration, you could breach certain contractual obligations by being made bankrupt such as tenancy and lease agreements, various licenses, employment contracts and hire purchase agreements.
+- By entering into sequestration, you could breach certain contractual obligations such as tenancy and lease agreements, various licenses, employment contracts and hire purchase agreements.

 What is the difference between sequestration and a Debt Arrangement Scheme?